Top videos

 - Wireless Frequencies

-Part 04 of Computer Networking Fundamentals: โฃWired Local Area Networks vs. Wireless Local Area Networks
+Part 09 of Computer Networking Fundamentals: Wireless Standards

 At the end of this episode, I will be able to:

-Description: In this episode, the learner will be introduced to the basic constructs and characteristics of wired and wireless local area networks.
+Description: In this episode, the learner will be introduced to a variety of wireless specifications and standards.

 - Introduction to Network Infrastructure